precice/precice.github.io/pages/docs/installation/installation-bindings-julia.md

 ```julia
 import Pkg; Pkg.add("PreCICE")
 ```
+Yes, we know, "PreCICE" is not as elegant as "preCICE", but that's a Julia convention. 🙈

 ### Adding the package from a local folder

 If you have cloned or downloaded the Julia bindings on your local machine, add the Julia bindings to your Julia environment in the following way: